wp-plugins/contact-form-7-to-database-extension/readme.txt

 == Changelog ==

+= 1.7 =
+* Fixed bug where "Submitted" column would sometimes appear twice.

 = 1.6.5 =
 * Now fully supports internationalization (i18n) but we need people to contribute more translation files.
 * DataTables (including those created by shortcodes) will automatically i18n based on translations available from DataTables.net